therooler/piqmc/README.md

 **tau_schedule**: The spacing of the quantum annealing schedule.
 Default is [10, 100, 1000, 10000]

-**mcsteps**: The number of MC steps to perform at each point in the schedule.
+**mcsteps**: The number of MC sweeps to perform at each point in the schedule.
 The total number of MC steps is then equal to tau * mcsteps.
-Default value is 3.0.
+Default value is 1.0.

 **gamma_0**: The initial value of the transverse field gamma.
 Default value is 3.0.